jujoco/iTunesCatalog/README.md

 # iTunesCatalog

-a web application that allows users to search for songs, tv shows, movies, etc.
+A web app that allows users to search for songs, shows, movies, etc. via iTunes API

 ## build development bundle